-- Further refine Stormwater Program Plan to ensure proper funding for all necessary stormwater improvements. - Engage in regional water quality groups and efforts. - Comply with all state and federal NPDES Phase II MS4 Permit requirements.
+- Further refine Stormwater Program to ensure proper funding for all necessary stormwater improvements. - Engage in regional water quality groups and efforts. - Comply with all state and federal NPDES Phase II MS4 Permit requirements. - Monitor oil and gas (O/G) drilling operations with the potential to impact regional groundwater/surface water supplies. - Investigate the need for and/or develop local regulations for O/G drillers in order to protect our resources.

 Castle Rock Water maintains an extensive network of deep groundwater wells.
-This picture shows the drilling of one such well.

-CASTLE ROCK Strategy 2: Utilize Town values to fulfill Utilities Vision and Mission difficult regulatory issues, and daunting long term planning and financial management challenges.
-With a staff of more than 84 highly trained professionals, the Castle Rock Water Utilities Department must focus on the performance and support of this team.
+CASTLE ROCK Strategy 2: Utilize Town values to the Vision and Mission must be able to deal with complex technical operations and maintenance requirements, detailed and difficult regulatory issues. and daunting long-term planning and financial management challenges.
+With a staff of more than 84 highly trained professionals.
+Castle Rock Water must focus on the performance and support of this team.
 Strategy 2 is designed to provide this focus.
-The Town is a value-based organization, and the Department has incorporated the active use of these values in every aspect of our strategic planning and operations, and the leadership and growth of the team.
+The Town is a value-based organization, and Castle Rock Water has incorporated the active use of these values in every aspect of our strategic planning and operations, including the leadership and growth of the team.
 Shining this light on the health of our organization will help the team to fulfill our Vision and Mission.
-Major items covered in this strategy include staffing levels, communications, employee performance and retention, succession planning and accountability. and more.
+Major items covered in this strategy include staffing levels. communications, employee performance and retention, succession planning and accountability, and more.
 This strategy also incorporates key attributes from the Effective Utility Management Initiative including employee leadership and development, customer satisfaction, and stakeholder understanding and support.
 Goals and objectives for Strategy 2 are: